Drama and English year 1 modules

 Performance: Theory, Practice and Critique

-This modules aims to equip students with a basic understanding of the relationship between theatre, culture, performance and ideology.
+This modules aims to equip students with a basic understanding of the relationship between theatre, culture, performance and politics.
 Over the course of the module, students develop an awareness of and the ability to apply different methodological approaches to their own work and the work of others.

 This module prepares students for the work of making performance by equipping them with key practical skills, including confidence building and effective group working.
 It will support students in transitioning to HE and becoming independent learners and practitioners.